 - Let sit until peaches have thawed completely and sugar turns syrupy.
 (You can cheat and microwave if needed)

-- Stir in butter. (butter wil solidify if your peaches are cold.
+- Stir in butter. (butter will solidify if your peaches are cold.
 It will look speckled but that's totally ok.
 It will melt in the oven)

 - Stir in vanilla and lemon juice.

-- Spoon peaches into prepare pie crust with a slotted spoon, letting the excess syrup drip off. (leave the excess juices in the bowl, you don't need it in your pie or it will be runny)
+- Spoon peaches into the prepared pie crust with a slotted spoon, letting the excess syrup drip off. (leave the excess juices in the bowl, you don't need it in your pie or it will be runny)

 - Add on the lattice top crust being sure to seal the edges.

 - Brush with egg whites and sprinkle with remaining cinnamon sugar.